 Recently opened, the Ozieri Museo del Cavallo (Horse Museum) is a recommended stop if you love horseback riding, or if you want to find out more about the historical and cultural link between Sardinia and horses.

-The exhibit features documents, coats of arms and photographs of horses, as well as paintings, posters, statues and other works dedicated to this animal, which has always been linked to man throughout history.
+The exhibit features documents, coats of arms, and photographs of horses, as well as paintings, posters, statues, and other works dedicated to this animal.

-The Museo Diocesano di Arte Sacra in Ozieri is a 16th-century building once used for the foundation of a Jesuit college.
-The exhibit, dedicated to the Catholic religion and the diocesan community, is divided into eight themed areas: History, Vestments, Statuary, Prayer, Rites, Precious Objects, Processions and the Gallery.
+The Museo Diocesano di Arte Sacra in Ozieri is located in a 16th-century building once used for the foundation of a Jesuit college.
+The exhibit, dedicated to the Catholic religion and the diocesan community, is divided into eight themed areas: History, Vestments, Statuary, Prayer, Rites, Precious Objects, Processions, and the Gallery.

 Among the various works on display, the most important are the Cross from Ozieri Cathedral and the wooden sculpture of St. George slaying the dragon, both dating from the 15th to 16th centuries.

-La mia casetta country chic – a cozy house small apartment for rent perfect for a couple, furnished in a very pleasant rustic style.
+- La mia casetta country chic – Small apartment perfect for a couple.

-Carru de Ammentos – another nice B&B in the center of Ozieri, run by a local family and that provides double and triple rooms.
+- Carru de Ammentos – Another nice B&B in the center of Ozieri, run by a local family.

 The drive from Alghero will take you around one hour and 10 minutes.
-You will be better off driving to Sassari and from there follow the directions I have provided above.
+The best thing to do is to drive to Sassari and from there follow the directions I have provided above.

 Pin It For Later!